HL7/fhircast-docs/input/pagecontent/3-6-3-DiagnosticReport-update.md

 #### Number of Entries in Transaction Bundle

-FHIRcast doesn'tprescribe a limit on the number of entries in the transaction Bundle; however, implementers should expect a limit for production-grade software.
+FHIRcast doesn't prescribe a limit on the number of entries in the transaction Bundle; however, implementers should expect a limit for production-grade software.
 Generally, the upper range of entries in a FHIRcast transaction bundle is in the *dozens*.
-Recipients SHOULD return an error when they receive a FHIRcast event noticiations that's too large to support.
-Specifically, recipients SHALL either synchronously return an HTTP error status of [HTTP 413 - Content Too Large](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/413), or asynchronously a syncerror with an OperationOutcome.issue.code = "[too-long](https://hl7.org/fhir/R4/valueset-issue-type.html)".
+Recipients SHOULD return an error when they receive a FHIRcast event notification that is too large to support.
+Specifically, recipients SHALL either synchronously return an HTTP error status of [HTTP 413 - Content Too Large](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/413), or asynchronously a `syncerror` with an `OperationOutcome.issue.code` = "[too-long](https://hl7.org/fhir/R4/valueset-issue-type.html)".

 #### Examples